 BRIDGEWATER SKATE PARK

-How will this money be raised?
+How was money raised?

 To date the Skate Park fund-raising committee has a commitment of $208,500, from the Town of Bridgewater; $80,000 plus ongoing in-kind support from the Municipality of the District of Lunenburg; $73,000 from the Province of Nova Scotia's Recreation Facility Development Fund; $15,000 from Michelin North America; $5,649 from the Bridgewater Development Association; $5,000 from Dexter’s Construction; and $1,000 from the Bank of Montreal (BMO); $1,000 from the Royal Bank of Canada (RBC); plus other donations totalling more than $2,000, for a total of over $400,000.